COS126 Information

 - Students must work with a partner during each precept.

-How do I enroll in P16A?
+How do I enroll in the Raspberry Pi Precept?

-- First take the placement exam to assess your background
+- First take the placement exam to assess your background.

-- You can enroll in P16A directly in TigerHub.
+- You can enroll in the precept directly in TigerHub in precept P13 (Tu/Th 8:30 am - 9:50 am).

 - Note - enrollment in this precept is limited.
-It is only available on Tu/Thu from 11 am - 12:20 pm.

 Who should I contact if I have questions about this precept?